-Querying a YA Victorian Mystery entitled RED SKY AT MORNING, complete at 77,000 words:
+Querying a YA Victorian Mystery entitled THE POISONER’S GAME, complete at 78,000 words:

 A full manuscript is available upon request.
 Please email firstname.lastname@example.org